niharhEAVR/Cohort-3.0-DevOPs/01_class/01_notes/06_ssh_key_for_git.md

-No worries!
-Let me break it down in a simpler way with a **real-world example** so you can clearly understand the benefits of SSH cloning over HTTPS cloning.

----

 ## **🔹 Imagine Two Scenarios: You Work on a Private GitHub Repo**
 ### **🔸 Scenario 1: Using HTTPS Cloning**
 1️⃣ You run: